 18. Painting is a way to expand the boundaries of reality.

 21. Pattern is ubiquitous.
 It is in our architecture, in the media, on printed materials, packaging and the fabrics which make up our clothing, our linens, our towels, the things we sit on and walk on.
 Pattern surrounds us like a skin or like time .

-21. Paintings make time, space and light visible.
+22. Paintings make time, space and light visible.
 Solving spatial problems on a two dimensional surface is the best part of the process.

 23. Painting is a traditional act, it is familiar in relation to a lot of contemporary work - it is ordinary, direct, holds the human touch, is not bogged down in a lot of engineering feats, is a magical process, one that holds profound focus.
 It is a romantic and sentimental object that reflects history and holds the doubt and perseverance of the creative process.